Sights, Sounds and Tastes of the Carnival of Venice

 While it’s easy for the allure of the carnival to take over, don’t let everyday Venice pass you by — especially the food.
 Surely you’ll want to keep in the spirit of carnival though, so why not check out Paradiso Perduto Venezia, a local osteria and jazz club in the Cannaregio neighborhood.
 Music lovers will be just as pleased with the superb musicians invited on stage as foodies will be with the menu — the local specialty-pasta bigoli with cheese and pepper is simple, yet screams of Venetian flavor.
 Osteria sa Alberto is another great spot for local delicacies.
 Since 1920, these guys and gals have been dealing in local dishes like creamy cod and spaghetti with cuttlefish ink.
 The cozy CoVino embodies everything a Venetian restaurant is supposed to.
 Local, fresh ingredients, friendly staff and an intimate setting.
 Plus, each course comes with an accompanying glass of wine.

 Venice is, of course, rife with historic bars and restaurants.
 Caffe Florian, for example, has been in business since 1720.
 Yes, it’s hard to get more historic than that.
 The grounds are stunningly Venetian with red suede seating, gold trimmed walls and intimate lighting – and their bar is no exception making it a great spot for a midday cocktail.
 The el Sbarlefo sits in the Venice lagoon and caters to those missing that New York style ambiance.
 Live jazz and blues music plays in the background while your bartender pours you a glass of Lagavulan 16-year.
 And if you want to check out Venice from above — a rare treat in a congested city such as this — look to Skyline Rooftop Bar in the Hilton Molino Stucky Venice Hotel.
-At the Skyline, molecular mixology meets traditionalist cocktails by way of drinks like the Smokey Old Fashion which is made maple syrup featuring a “nice smokey surprise.”
+At the Skyline, molecular mixology meets traditional cocktails by way of drinks like the Smokey Old Fashioned which is made maple syrup featuring a “nice smokey surprise.”

 Speaking of mixing old and new, Venetian hotels have a surprisingly effective way of doing just that.
 Palazzo Ca’Nova Venice boasts modern “apartments” in an historic building at the mouth of the Grand Canal.
 They specialize in short-term stays (perfect for a week at carnival) with spectacular views of the city and canal.
 La Villeggiatura uses the charm of old Venice throughout its property to make it an utterly unique hotel experience.
 Also near the Grand Canal, here guests can choose from the floor level bedrooms with traditional Venetian flooring or pick a loft room upstairs where the Italian sun shines bright through the large windows.
 Like Ca’Nova, Cima Rosa too melds the old and new.
 As a 15th century palazzo, this boutique B&B has a simple elegance inside while the exterior is the vine covered old-world Venice that you’d expect.